sachsmc/plotROC-paper/Paper/sachs2015plotROC.md

 ### Styles and Labels

 The same objects like \code{basicplot} with Roc and/or Rocci layers can be treated like any other ggplot objects.
 It can be printed to display the figure, and other layers can be added to the plot.
 We provide the function `style_roc()` which is a layer containing a theme, modified gridlines, and axes.
 Adding the `style_roc()` layer to the ggplot object creates a plot with sensible defaults for use in print.
-This function has options for the number and location of major and minor breaks, addition of the diagnoal guideline, axis labels, and any theme object created for use with ggplot2 can be supplied.
+This function has options for the number and location of major and minor breaks, addition of the diagonal guideline, axis labels, and any theme object created for use with ggplot2 can be supplied.

 The \code{direct_label} function takes a ggplot object as an argument and annotates the figure with a direct label with a automatically chosen location.
 It attempts to intellegently select an appropriate location for the label, but the location can be adjusted with \code{nudge_x, nudge_y} and \code{label.angle}.
 If the \code{labels} argument is NULL, it will take the name from the mapped aesthetic.
 A simple example with the default options is shown in Figure \ref{first}.